mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} successCallback - function to call on successful request for runtime permissions.
-This callback function is passed a single object parameter which defines a key/value map, where the key is the [runtime permission](#dangerous-runtime-permissions) to request, and the value is the current [authorisation status](#runtime-permission-statuses).
+This callback function is passed a single object parameter which defines a key/value map, where the key is the [runtime permission](#dangerous-runtime-permissions) to request, and the value is the current [permission status](#permissionstatus-constants).
 - {Function} errorCallback - function to call on failure to request authorisation.
 This callback function is passed a single string parameter containing the error message.
 - {Array} permissions - list of permissions to request authorisation for, defined as [runtime permission constants](#dangerous-runtime-permissions).